Drug Use

 Smoking crack or the intravenous injection of cocaine sends the drug into the bloodstream, which quickly travels to the brain, flooding its rewards center with dopamine, a feel-good chemical.
 The rapid buildup of dopamine causes an immediate 'rush' of energy and feelings of extreme joy, confidence, and happiness.
 Snorting takes closer to several minutes to achieve the same effect, but the high can last between 10 and 30 minutes.

-The surge of dopamine from cocaine disrupts the brain’s circuitry and limits its natural ability to create the chemical.
+Short-term effects of cocaine — the surge of dopamine it causes — disrupts the brain’s circuitry and limits its natural ability to create the chemical.
 Thus, the brain seeks an external source of dopamine, driving the person to take more cocaine.
 The more often a person uses the drug, the more they crave it, and the harder it is to control the use.
 The mind and body become dependent on the drug, and addiction develops.
 Unable to resist the cravings, cocaine users must take more potent and frequent doses to achieve the same feeling of bliss and obtain relief from withdrawal symptoms.

 Crack produces a higher level of dopamine, leading crack users to become quickly addicted.
 The immediate and powerful euphoric effect makes crack very popular among people looking for a mood-altering drug.